11 Gorgeous Hikes Near Memphis for Every Experience Level

 Another popular trail for biking and hiking near Memphis is the Shelby Farms Greenline trail, which offers nearly 11 miles of paved trails for getting some exercise in nature.
 The trail spans several bridges over the Wolf River and through many forested areas in the Memphis area.
 You don’t have to do all 11 miles, as there are plenty of entry and exit points.
 Locals love frequenting this beautiful urban trail to take a break from the city and, according to one person, “a respite from daily life.”

-If you’re looking for an accessible hike for strollers or wheelchairs in the Shelby Farms Park area, the Chickasaw Trail is your best bet.
+If you’re looking for an accessible hike for strollers or wheelchairs near Memphis, the Chickasaw Trail is your best bet.
 With 2.8 miles of paved trails, this is a prime viewing area for deer and a great spot for escaping the city.
 Beginners will love the ease and length of this trail, which is long enough to get in some exercise but short enough to do within an hour or two.
 Plus, you’ll get access to views of the park’s four scenic lakes.

 Herb Parsons Lake Trail